Drumaleague Lough: Etymology

 The origin of the lake name is unknown, but (Droim Dhá Liag Loch) means the "Lake of the Ridge of two Stones, or Pillar-Stones".

 Geography

 Drumaleague Lough lies 1 km south of both Drumcong village and Carrickaport Lough, and 1 km southwest of Lough Scur.
-This eclipitical shaped lake is very small, covering a surface-area of about 0.05 km2, measuring 300 m in length from west to east, and 170 m north to south, with depths of up to 6 m and a very soft mud bottom.
+This elliptical shaped lake is very small, covering a surface-area of about 0.05 km2, measuring 300 m in length from west to east, and 170 m north to south, with depths of up to 6 m and a very soft mud bottom.
 Drumaleague Lough is connected to Lough Conway to the west, and Lough Scur to the east by the Shannon–Erne Waterway.

 Ecology

 The presence, and type, of fish found in Drumaleague Lough is not recorded.

 Human settlement

-The primary human settlements near Drumaleague Lough is Drumcong village.
-Drumaleague Lough is bounded by the townlands of Letterfine to the north and east, Drumaleague to the west, and Seltan (McDonald) to the south and east.
+The primary human settlement near Drumaleague Lough is Drumcong village.
+The lake is bounded by the townlands of Letterfine to the north and east, Drumaleague to the west, and Seltan (McDonald) to the south and east.